-14.4 Recruitment - interview panels

-At least one person conducting any interview for a post at the school will have undertaken Safer Recruitment Training.
+18.4 Recruitment - interview panels need to have at least one person conducting any interview for a post at the school will have undertaken Safer Recruitment Training.
 This will cover, as a minimum, the contents of the Department for Education's statutory guidance, Keeping Children Safe in Education, and will be in line with local safeguarding procedures.